Housing Market Going Up? Rent a House

 So, with prices reaching for the stars, where does that leave us average Joes and Janes?

-Why Renting is Looking Pretty Darn Attractive
+Why Renting Is Looking Pretty Attractive

 Imagine buying a house at the peak of its value, only for the market to slump next year.
 Renting spares you the anxiety of purchasing something that might depreciate, even if just temporarily.